MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

     - **Fill**: Select this option to close the model, based on the boundary of the open area of the model.
 In some cases, filling might not be easy.

-    - **No Fill**: Select this option to leave the model as an open model.
+    - **No fill**: Select this option to leave the model as an open model.

     - **Transform plane**: Select this check box to align the plane so that the floor isn't visible.